post_apocalypse_story/na-Telescope.html

 She drives through what remains of an open gate, onto a large,

-overgrown paved area inbetween the buildings.
-She drives around
+overgrown paved area in between the buildings, going around

-the radio telescope and parks the truck between it and the optical
+the radio telescope and parking the truck between it and the optical

 the place, some even out of the buildings&apos; walls.
 Dora runs up